nbonamy/iPhoto-Exporter/README.md

 Packaging iPhoto Exporter
 -------------------------

 You can run the build.sh script to create a standalone version of iPhoto Exporter.
-This is far from being a native MacOS X application but at least it allows you to run iPhoto Exporter with a single double-click if you do not want to go through the hassle of setting up Apache and PHP properly on your Mac.

-The application bundle will be created on your desktop but you can of course decide to move it to your Applications folder.
-When you double-click the application, it will:
-* Run a standalone PHP web server (embedded in the application)
-* Open a new and fresh Safari window running iPhoto Exporter
-* Wait for you to qui Safari and shutdown the PHP web server
+You need XCode 4 to be installed as this will be needed to compile the launcher application.
+Once compiled and bundled, the install script will copy a PHP 5.4 that includes a standalone webserver and the PHP scripts.

+When the application is run, the PHP webserver is started and a WebView is displayed showing iPhoto Exporter.